romilly/reggie-dsl/plan/posts/reggie.md

 ## Other Applications

 I've used *reggie* to build parsers for simple languages.
-Regular Expressions have some limitations - in particular, you can't use standard regular expressions to analyse recursioe grammars.
+Regular Expressions have some limitations - in particular, you can't use standard regular expressions to analyse recursive grammars.
 But there are a surprising number of applications where a DSL without recursion does the trick.

-I've recently been working on an emulator for the venerable (and wonderful) PDP-8 computer, and I needed to create a Pthyon assembler for PAL, the PDP-8's assembly language.
-The assembler uses *reggie* and it's about an A4 page of fairly simple Python code.
+I've recently been working on an emulator for the venerable (and wonderful) PDP-8 computer, and I needed to create a Python assembler for PAL, the PDP-8's assembly language.
+The assembler uses *reggie* and it's about an A4 page of fairly simple code.

 I've also been working on [Breadboarder](https://github.com/romilly/breadboarder), a DSL for documenting breadboard-based electronics projects.
 At present you have